SABS-R3/software-engineering-sabs-projects/_episodes/01-introduction.md

 **Project description**:

-Drug discovery is a multi-parameter optimization problem where many properties must simultaneously be met in order for a new compound to fulfill the desired target compound profile (TCP) according to indication and target.
-The TCP compiles the characteristics the molecules must achieve in order to be of clinical interest.
+Drug discovery is a multi-parameter optimization problem where many properties must simultaneously be met for a new compound to fulfill the desired target compound profile (TCP) according to indication and target.
+The TCP compiles the physicochemical, pharmacological and metabolic properties the molecules must achieve in order to be of clinical interest.

-Building upon the ideas behind The Drug Discovery Game [1] by Brian McGuiness and Robert Merrit, a Velcro-based game, we want to create an improved computer game that aims to mimic the initial workflow of a medicinal chemist on achieving a desired TCP and it will be based on drug discovery cases published in literature.
+Building upon the prototype developed by SABS 2020 Drug Discovery Game students, and ideas behind The Drug Discovery Game [1] by Brian McGuiness and Robert Merrit (a Velcro-based game), we will develop an improved computer game that aims to mimic the initial workflow of a medicinal chemist on achieving a desired TCP and it will be based on drug discovery cases published in literature.

-The game should cover several phases of the drug discovery process.
+The game covers several phases of the drug discovery process.
 Provided only with data from a high throughput screening (HTS), or by using an information driven approach starting with competitor compounds, the initial focus will be a hit expansion or a hit to lead identification phase.
 More complex processes of lead optimization and clinical candidate discovery will be added to the game in later stages.